chan0park/BLM-emotions/README.md

 # BLM-emotions
 Official code and data of the paper "An Analysis of Emotions and the Prominence of Positivity in #BlackLivesMatter Tweets" (PNAS 2022)

-We release 1) the BERT model pre-trained with our BLBM tweets with a masked language modeling  objective and 2) emotion recognition models trained with our human-annotated data.
+We release 1) the weights of the BERT model pre-trained with our BLM tweets with a masked language modeling objective and 2) emotion recognition models fine-tuned with our human-annotated data.
 You can find them from this [gdrive folder](https://drive.google.com/drive/folders/1OnmZsWJwAJknsf1xGwRWGAW1vPn6wemG?usp=sharing)

 However, we do not make the raw data freely available to preserve anonymity and privacy as much as possible.
 Still, we will make tweet ids and annotated data available only for academic research upon request.
 Please fill out [this form](https://forms.gle/upc8M5eQH5VnQs1C8) to request the data.

 # Prerequisite
-- change `path_root` in `src_model/configs.py`
+- change `path_root` in `src_model/configs.py` to your project directory path
 - install the following python packages: torch, tensorboard, pandas, transformers, emoji, wordsegment, scikit-learn

-# How can I train new emotion recognition models?
+# Training new emotion recognition models
 1. Prepare GoEmotions and HurricaneEmo dataset
 ```
 bash scripts/download_emotion_datasets.sh